LDPM: Towards undersampled MRI reconstruction with MR-VAE and Latent Diffusion Prior

 \subsubsection{Dual-Stage Sampler (DSS)}

-To achieve high-fidelity latent sampling while avoiding the introduction of additional artifacts, a deterministic variant of the DDIM sampler named Dual-Stage Sampler (DSS)\cite{ddim} is proposed.
-A two-stage operation based on the time step $t$ is utilized in DSS.
-At each time step $t$, clean latent $\hat{z_0}$ is predicted through \eqref{equ:z0}:
+To achieve high-fidelity latent sampling while avoiding the introduction of additional artifacts, a variant of the spaced DDPM sampler\cite{iddpm} called the Dual-Stage Sampler (DSS) is proposed, inspired by \cite{diffbir} and \cite{u2mrpd}.
+Similar to the approach in \cite{u2mrpd}, DSS is designed in two stages based on the time step $t$.
+At each time step $t$, the clean latent $\hat{z_0}$ is predicted through \eqref{equ:z0}:

 The division of stages is determined by the constant time $p$, which is set to 200.
-When $t > p\,$, data consistency (DC) is utilized.
+Unlike \cite{u2mrpd}, when $t > p\,$, data consistency (DC) is directly applied without random phase to avoid additional uncertainty.
 The DC operation \eqref{equ:DC} substitutes the corresponding k-space area in the clean image prediction $\hat{x_0}=\mathcal{D}(\hat{z_0})$ with estimated data $k_u$, which improves data fidelity.
-However, it may introduce some unwanted artifacts when processing the magnitude images \cite{u2mrpd}.
-Thus, DC is only employed in the early sampling steps ($t > p$) where the level of noise is higher.
+However, it may introduce unwanted artifacts when processing the magnitude images \cite{u2mrpd}.
+Thus, DC is only employed in the early sampling steps ($t > p$) where the noise level is higher.

 When $t \leq p$, k-space inference guidance that modified from restoration guidance\cite{diffbir} is employed to generate artifact-free and more realistic images.
-In this stage, we first calculate $\delta$, the L2 loss between the masked k-space prediction $F(\hat{x_0})$ and the estimated k-space $k_u$ as shown in \eqref{equ:CG1}, then the generation is guided by $\delta$ through \eqref{equ:CG2}.
+In this stage, different from \cite{diffbir}, which optimizes in the pixel domain, the L2 loss between the masked k-space prediction $F(\hat{x_0})$ and the estimated k-space $k_u$, denoted as $\delta$, is calculated (shown in \eqref{equ:CG1}), to adapt to MRI data.
+Then, the generation is guided by $\delta$ through \eqref{equ:CG2}.

 where $g$ is the guidance scale and is set into 0.1. $z_{t-1}$ is sampled from $z_t$ via the standard deviation of Gaussian noise at time t ($\sigma_t$):